txts/txts.github.io/softeng/_posts/2014-11-06-Twenty-Things.md

 Locality Matters.
 What is true for you ain't true for me.
 Best policies are tuned to local conditions.

+counter view: need global polciies to allow for large scale integration, lower training costs, easier future integration

+Counter-counter view: maybe so. but to always assume that "one size fits all" means that we'll be feeding our horses on gasoline and teaching our fish to use bicycles.

 ## Abstraction Matters

 Liskow.
 Invted "abstraction"